SableRaf/Filters4Processing/README.md

 }
 ```

-This is a minimal example.
-Some shaders require additional uniforms.
-Refer to the comments in the code or publish an issue if something is not working as it should.
+Note: Some shaders require additional uniforms.
+Refer to the example sketches included for details.

 ## Notes about porting filters from Shadertoy

 Here are some useful tips if you want to help extend the library of filters available for Processing.

-*Note: It is of course possible to port other types of shaders, but this document focuses on filters.*

 Replace:
 `void mainImage( out vec4 fragColor, in vec2 fragCoord )` -> `void main( void )`